Conditional logic

 Show a group of fields when a checkbox is selected.

-You might have a form that asks clients if they have private healthcare.
-If they select 'Yes' in this field, you could display additional fields/questions to capture their private healthcare details.
+If, for example, they select 'Yes' in this field, display additional fields/questions to capture their private healthcare details.

 To achieve this, you will need to add a field for every question and set the following rule on all of the fields: